Alice-Divya/Auto-WCEBleedGen-Challenge-2023/README.md

 ## Method
 ### Analysing pixel intensity of bleeding and non-bleeding

-R, G, and B are the three color channels used in RGB pictures.
-The R channel is crucial for distinguishing between bleeding and non-bleeding pixels because bleeding typically manifests as red colors.
-Here, we plot the R, G, and B intensity histograms using training images with bleed and non-bleed regions shown in the [Figure-3](https://private-user-images.githubusercontent.com/146803475/272866245-7c36ffc9-b93f-4724-8e9b-c414bbfe41a6.png?jwt=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJnaXRodWIuY29tIiwiYXVkIjoicmF3LmdpdGh1YnVzZXJjb250ZW50LmNvbSIsImtleSI6ImtleTEiLCJleHAiOjE2OTY1MDkzMTUsIm5iZiI6MTY5NjUwOTAxNSwicGF0aCI6Ii8xNDY4MDM0NzUvMjcyODY2MjQ1LTdjMzZmZmM5LWI5M2YtNDcyNC04ZTliLWM0MTRiYmZlNDFhNi5wbmc_WC1BbXotQWxnb3JpdGhtPUFXUzQtSE1BQy1TSEEyNTYmWC1BbXotQ3JlZGVudGlhbD1BS0lBSVdOSllBWDRDU1ZFSDUzQSUyRjIwMjMxMDA1JTJGdXMtZWFzdC0xJTJGczMlMkZhd3M0X3JlcXVlc3QmWC1BbXotRGF0ZT0yMDIzMTAwNVQxMjMwMTVaJlgtQW16LUV4cGlyZXM9MzAwJlgtQW16LVNpZ25hdHVyZT02NzQwYzJkZmYxYWM3YzMxNTUzNmQ4YjUyZDk3NWExNWFiYzg4MmExNGYxYTE3Yzk1OGUwOWFlMmYyODQ3YzYzJlgtQW16LVNpZ25lZEhlYWRlcnM9aG9zdCZhY3Rvcl9pZD0wJmtleV9pZD0wJnJlcG9faWQ9MCJ9.JHgQRmwqtdeqNPJzv3_kRtCammnAzIrLRhuAMXzUIDo).
-We observed that while the G and B intensities varied considerably, the R intensities were comparable for both types of pixels.
-Green and blue intensity overlap was still too great to distinguish between bleeding and non-bleeding pixels of images.
-Therefore, classifying bleeding and non-bleeding images would be difficult using traditional machine learning algorithms.
-We therefore provide deep learning models here, which we utilized for classification and detection of bleeding images.
+In an RGB image, the R channel is essential in distinguishing between bleeding and non-bleeding frames because bleeding usually appears as red.
+The R, G, and B intensity histograms are plotted using training images with bleed and non-bleed regions (Figure-3).
+We observed that the intensity distribution of red pixels is almost similar for both bleed and non-bleed, which makes it difficult to distinguish between bleeding and non-bleeding pixels.
+The intensity of overlaps between green and blue channels is also high, making distinguishing between bleeding and non-bleeding pixels in frames difficult.
+Therefore, employing conventional machine learning techniques to distinguish between bleeding and non-bleeding images would be challenging.
+We, therefore, decided to go with deep learning models for the classification and detection of bleeding images.

 <p align="center">
 <img width="777" alt="Fig3" src="https://github.com/Alice-Divya/Auto-WCEBleedGen-Challenge-2023/assets/146923115/bd0cdbe8-b19b-45f5-821c-9ab0f643c497">

 </p>

-In light of deep learning techniques for classification, we initially tried a simple 5-layer scratch CNN model.
-Because of the unsatisfactory outcomes of this model, we switched to more complicated models.
-The different deep architectures that we evaluated for classification are **VGG16, Resnet50 and EfficientnetB0**.
-Our analysis showed that the accuracy levels of VGG16 and EfficientnetB0 were comparable.
-But comparing predictions of test data, Resnet50 shows better result than VGG16 and EfficientnetB0, which prompted us to choose the *Resnet50* model as our chosen best classification model.
+From the Deep Learning models, we first tried a simple 5-layer CNN model from scratch.
+Due to the unsatisfactory outcomes of this model, we switched to more efficient pretrained models.
+The different deep-learning architectures that we evaluated for classification are **VGG16, ResNet-50, and ResNet-101**.

-For segmentation, we tried the different models: **YOLOV8, Residual-Unet and Attention U-net**.
-We employ pre-trained encoders across all networks, which is an enhancement over regular U-Net.
-A U-Net-like architecture called Attention U-net  employs relatively straightforward pre-trained Imagenet networks as an encoder.
-The Residual-Unet is an scratch model and additionally using a pre-trained network, YOLOV8 is a cutting-edge technique that also performed well.
-When comparing results, as best model *Residual-Unet* outperformed other models.
+We tried the different models for segmentation: **YOLOv8, ResUnet, and Attention U-Net**.
+YOLOv8 is a powerful and versatile object detection algorithm that can be used in various real-world scenarios to detect and classify objects with high accuracy and speed.
+On the other hand, the ResUnet is built from scratch, which enables it to learn the critical features from the given dataset more precisely.
+The third model, Attention U-Net, uses a ResNet-101 pre-trained on ImageNet dataset as its backbone.

 ## Training
 **Classification:**

 The training dataset comprises 2618 color images and it is split in an 80:20 ratio for training and validation, respectively.
-In 5-fold cross-validation, the data is divided into five equal-sized subsets or folds.
-The training process starts by training the model on four folds or subsets of the data, while the remaining fold acts as the validation set.The process described in [Figure 4(a)](https://github.com/NPCalicut/Blood/assets/146803475/cb634616-012a-4969-8503-274ddd02a4007) involves repeating the procedure five times, where each fold is used as the validation set once.
+For classification, we had done 5-fold cross validation.
+In **5-fold cross-validation**, the data is divided into five equal-sized subsets or folds.

+The training process starts by training the model on four folds or subsets of the data, while the remaining fold acts as the validation set.
+The process described in Figure 4(a) involves repeating the procedure five times, where each fold is used as the validation set once.

 <p align="center">
   <img width="655" alt="Fig4" src="https://github.com/Alice-Divya/Auto-WCEBleedGen-Challenge-2023/assets/146923115/38a9009a-6354-438d-917b-ebcb188880ca">